Skip to main content

 Figure 4.18.
 Migration of "India" away from ancient Pangaea has led to the collision of continental land masses resulting in the rise of the Himalayan Mountains.
 In this region, the continental crust on both sides of the plate boundary are too light to sink into the mantle.

-This page titled 4.5: Convergent Plate Boundaries is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.5: Convergent Plate Boundaries is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.